shervinsahba/obsidian-icewind/DM/PREP/Prep 62.md

 Leyndell https://www.youtube.com/watch?v=vqb27WLGNKo&list=PLTmJuovQUxPuSYfrtCgpsLwQOeRXSkFzp&index=17

+# Mansion
+- Cadavix and Ivira's magic has been fucked after the Spindle, Karsus, and their life extensions
+- Thoob knows Avarice wishes to end winter and serve their lord.

 # Apius's Message

 > I was High Diviner Apius once—before the chaos claimed me—and I remember when Ythryn first tore itself free of the earth.
 After Iriolarthas raised the city with the mythallar, he and his apprentices traveled north in search of relics of Ostoria, the ancient giant empire that warred with dragons before history learned to speak.
 Excavation after excavation failed, until at the bottom of the Sea of Moving Ice we uncovered a massive stone spindle carved with sigils none of us could truly comprehend, and we brought it back to Ythryn for study.

 > During one of our experiments, the spindle answered us.
 There was a blinding flash and the mythallar shut down.
 The city began to fall.
 We had only moments to react as Ythryn plunged into the ice below, and as it fell, all magic unraveled as though something were siphoning it away.
 Spells collapsed and incantations died mid-breath.

-> Some tried to flee, but the ice had sealed every mundane path, and magic offered no salvation.
+> Some have tried to flee, but the ice had sealed every mundane path, and magic offered no salvation.
 The spindle in Iriolarthas’s citadel continued to pulse, disrupting spellcasting and thwarting every escape.
 For fifty years that interference lingered, and in that long terror fear and isolation warped the surviving apprentices.
 By the time the pulses ceased, they were no longer mages, but nothics—twisted remnants of what Ythryn once was.
+I continue searching for Iriolarthas's phylactery, though truth be told, I spend most of my hours scouring the ice for signs of weakness and escape.
+For the first time my vision has clouded, confined to the hell of this frozen domain.
+Sight be damned, I will find a way.

 # Rite of the Octad
 1. Hold a wand crafted from the Nether Oak over your heart.